nhsengland/privfp-experiments/docs/example_experiments/experiment_1.md

 random.shuffle(list)
 ```

-This has a large effect on our score.
-Previously, the lowest score was 0.998, whereas now it is 0.040.
-The data is still heavily skewed towards 1, meaning the majority of individuals are still identifiable.
+This has a small on our score.
+Previously, the lowest score was 0.998, whereas now it is 0.950.
+The data is still heavily skewed towards 1, meaning the majority of individuals are still highly  identifiable.

 ## Privacy Risk Explainer: SHAP

 SHAP is a measure of feature importance of a machine learning model by assigning each feature an importance value for each prediction.
 For the entire prediction, alongside individual results, SHAP will return which variables have the greatest effect on the privacy risk score.

-For the non-anonymised dataset using only the entities "person", "nhs number", "date of birth" and "diagnosis", the global SHAP values are:
+For the non-anonymised Llama 3 dataset using only the entities "person", "nhs number", "date of birth" and "diagnosis", the global SHAP values are:

 ![SHAP Image](../assets/images/global_shap_image_1.png)